octobercms/docs/3.x/markup/tag/ajax-partial.md

 ## Short Update Syntax

-When using the tag, you no longer need to use a selector to update it, just pass `true` to the [data attributes API](../../cms/ajax/attributes-api.md) uses the `data-request-update` attribute.
+When an AJAX partial is used, you no longer need to use a selector to update it, just pass `true` to the [data attributes API](../../cms/ajax/attributes-api.md) when using the `data-request-update` attribute.

 ```html
 <button